 Healthlink Curriculum for Nurses is a field-tested curriculum designed for nurses and nursing students to better teach the needs of children and adults with disabilities who are medically fragile.

-The three-hour course is broken down into three modules, consisting of a lecture, a video, case vignettes, interviews, group excercises, and sensitivity training.
-It is designed to help students reflect upon their peceptions and assumptions and how attitutude and personal biases might impact their delivery of healthcare.
+The three-hour course is broken down into three modules, consisting of a lecture, a video, case vignettes, interviews, group exercises, and sensitivity training.
+It is designed to help students reflect upon their perceptions and assumptions and how attitude and personal biases might impact their delivery of healthcare.

-THe curriculum also includes a DVD that can be used as an additional part of the curriculum, or as a standalone presentation.
-The DVD is accompanied by a teaching guide designed to help teachers and trainers underline the core concepts presented on the DVD and engage participants through questions and excercises.
+The curriculum also includes a DVD that can be used as an additional part of the curriculum, or as a standalone presentation.
+The DVD is accompanied by a teaching guide designed to help teachers and trainers underline the core concepts presented on the DVD and engage participants through questions and exercises.

 Created by United Cerebral Palsy of New York City, the curriculum has field-tested positively with both nurses and nursing students.
 Training participants have included Phillips Beth Israel School of Nursing, the Execu/Search Group, and Kingsborough Community College school of nursing.

 The DVD contains subtitles for the deaf and hard of hearing (SDH), which are available as a separate option on the main menu.

 "HealthLink for Nurses has had a terrific impact on our students.
 The class gives students an ecellent overview of disability, and, even more importantly, they get to feel what everyday life is like from the patient's perspective.
 It is sure to enhance the care that students and nurses provide to their patients." - Janet Mackin, RN, EdD, Dean of Phillips Beth Israel School of Nursing